felixjchen/D94/README.md

 Using Go or Rust, create a distributed cache (k/v store or nosql) that uses error correcting codes to rebuild failed nodes.

-##
-Introuce error
-networking benchmarks
-timing benchmarks

-## Introduction
-- intuition : save space while keeping perofrmance
-- approach : related works
-- my apparoach: implementation
-- expirement : spec of expirements
-- results : analyze what we obtained
-- conclusion : does it match hypothesiss
-- future work : if we have time / money whats next

-- dont be shy